Name

-In 2022, I had the opportunity to scuba dive with manta rays and it was absolutely breathtaking - I wanted to recreate and channel that beauty into an object I could idly watch on my desk.
+After I had the opportunity to scuba dive with manta rays, I wanted to recreate and channel that beauty into an object I could idly watch on my desk.
 The final lamp consists of three mechanically actuated manta rays that individually flap their wings as they swim around the periphery of a tank filled with mineral oil.

 To create the appearance of swimming, I decided to make the mechanisms out of clear acrylic and fill the tank with mineral oil.
 Since they have a similar refractive index, the acrylic “disappears” and all that’s left is the manta.
 Also, mineral oil does not short circuit electronics, making it a safer option to fill the tank than water.